-An insurance endorsement is an amendment to a property or casualty insurance policy that changes the terms of the policy.
+An endorsement is an amendment to an insurance policy that changes terms of the policy.

 Get a quote on Business Insurance

 Insurance endorsements can be added to a policy at the time of purchase, mid-term, or at the time of renewal.
 They become a part of the legal insurance contract, remaining valid until the expiration of the policy, unless the endorsement specifies a term that is different from the policy expiration date.
 Insurance endorsements are also referred to as “riders.”